Emergency Funding

 • Funding cannot exceed unmet need

-• Funding not available for International, continuing ed or self-pace students
+• Funding not available for continuing-ed or self-pace students

 • Degree or certificate seeking at Seattle Central